 Hosts: Central Jersey Chapter and the Braille Division

-The 41st Annual State Convention of the National Federation of the Blind of New Jersey will be held at the:
+The 41st Annual State Convention of the National Federation of the Blind of New Jersey was held at the:

 Holiday Inn Hotel